 Noah O’Brien has been a resident of the Betts-Longworth Historic District since 2011.
 He attended Indian Hill High School; earned a Bachelor of Science in Management from Ohio University; and a Master of Science in Engineering from Youngstown State University.
 Noah is a reliability engineering professional in the chemical industry and is an active community volunteer.
 As the elected Vice President, his responsibilities include fiduciary due diligence, budgetary oversight, capital project management and strategic vision execution.

-Noah is currently serving a term as the elected Vice President of the West End Community Council.
-He serves on the Board of Directors of the Lloyd Library and Museum, a 150-year-old, world-renowned scientific institution in the West End.
-He also represents the neighborhood through his mayoral appointment to the FC Cincinnati West End Community Advisory Committee to provide oversight for the implementation and execution of a 30-year, multi-million-dollar Community Benefits Agreement.
+Noah currently serves on the Executive Board of the West End Community Council.
+He also serves on the Board of Directors of the Lloyd Library and Museum, a 150-year-old, world-renowned scientific institution in the West End.
+He also represents the neighborhood through a mayoral appointment to the FC Cincinnati West End Community Advisory Committee, which provides oversight for the implementation and execution of a 30-year, multi-million-dollar Community Benefits Agreement.

 Lisa is currently serving her 8th year as BLHDG president.
 Under her leadership, the group has organized and grown to become a sustainable community enterprise serving the district’s residents, property owners, and businesses.

 For 20 years, Lisa has served the public as a Juvenile Corrections Officer for Hamilton County.
 Her dedication to helping others extends to her neighbors, whether it’s welcoming someone with an information packet, taking care of parking leases, or pitching in on a neighborhood cleanup day.
 Lisa has lived in Betts-Longworth for 26 years.
 She and her daughter Dorothea enjoy traveling and vacationing at the beach whenever they can.